-Hippos are herbivores and mostly eat grass and a few other types of vegetation.
+Hippos are herbivores, they mostly eat grass and a few other types of vegetation.

-Hippos are the 3rd largest living land mammals on our planet.
-They two only other land mammals that are bigger are elephants and some species of rhinoceroses.
+Hippos are the third largest living land mammals on our planet.
+They only two other land mammals that are bigger are elephants and some species of rhinoceroses.